maelvls/website/content/en/docs/configuration/acme/http01/_index.md

 type: "docs"
 ---

+cert-manager uses your existing Ingress or GatewayClass configuration in order to solve HTTP01 challenges.

-## Configuring HTTP01 Ingress Provider
+## Configuring the HTTP01 Ingress solver

 This page contains details on the different options available on the `Issuer` resource's HTTP01 challenge solver configuration.
 For more information on